gambitph/Stackable/readme.txt

 = 3.0.4 =
 * New: Added note at the bottom of the Style tab in some blocks about how to style inner blocks.
+* New: Added tip to open the List View
 * Change: Renamed Columns block to "Columns / Container" block
 * Fixed: Added another failsafe in case the frontend migration doesn't get automatically enabled when v2 blocks are present.